 • Current and future book projects:

-A book project name, currently called “The Cosmos Book,” but that will not be its official title.
-In the future, I have plans for books about the Thomistic-Aristotelian philosophy of nature and science (all titles are “project names”): The Philosopher’s Road and The Stagirite Learns Modern Physics.
-Further out, and requiring greater preparation, is a book about the history and philosophical importance of Thomistic philosophy of nature, Neo-Thomistic Cosmologies: An Apologia for Scholastic Philosophy’s Problem Child.
+My current academic book project is called “The Cosmos Book,” but that will not be its final title.
+It is under a preliminary contract with the Catholic University of America Press.
+Future books are planned about the Thomistic-Aristotelian philosophy of nature and science: The Philosopher’s Road and The Stagirite Learns Modern Physics, as well as a book about the history and philosophical importance of Thomistic philosophy of nature, or Neo-Thomistic Cosmologies.

 • I am also working on some translations:

 Translation of Juan Eduardo Carreño, La filosofía tomista ante el hecho de la evolución del viviente corpóreo: Consideraciones metodológicas y conceptuales para una integracíon, Colección del Centro de Estudios Tomistas (Providencia, Chile: RIL Editores, 2017).
-The key, third chapter of this book has been finished, and the author and I are looking for publishers.
+The key, third chapter of this book has been finished, and the author and I are looking for a full-time translator and publisher.

 Translation with notes and appendices of John Poinsot, Cursus Philosophicus Thomisticus, Volumen II: Physica, Pars I, ed.
 Beatus Reiser (Taurini: Marietti, 1930).
 This project will be long and ongoing, with the results posted here.